-Mule deer populations are monitored in Saskatchewan using annual spotlight surveys, hunter harvest surveys, volunteer cooperative-wildlife surveys and intermittent aerial surveys.
-The province-wide 2020 mule deer population estimate is 72,000 (Figure 1), which is a general estimate derived from recent ground-based spotlight surveys and aerial survey results.
-Mule deer density varies considerably in Saskatchewan, ranging from 0.05 deer / km2 in the northern part of their range to 2.0 deer / km2 in the southwest portion of the province.
-Following a series of severe winters from 2011 to 2013, mule deer populations have been generally increasing across Saskatchewan, with particularly strong population growth across the Parkland and Boreal Forest Fringe region of the province.
-Some mule deer populations in the southwestern portion of the province have been declining during this time period, possibly due to high levels of chronic wasting disease infection.
-Saskatchewan is in the process of updating population management objectives as part of the development of a long-term mule deer management plan.
+Mule deer populations are currently monitored in Saskatchewan using annual spotlight surveys, hunter harvest surveys, volunteer cooperative-wildlife surveys and intermittent aerial surveys.
+Mule deer density varies considerably in Saskatchewan, ranging from 0.05 deer / km2 in the northern part of their range to > 2.0 deer / km2 in the southwest portion of the province.
+Annual spotlight surveys indicate mule deer populations have been generally increasing across Saskatchewan over the past three years, with particularly strong population growth at the northern extent of their range in the Parkland and Boreal Forest Fringe (i.e., north-central) regions of the province.
+Some mule deer populations, in core mule deer range in the southwestern portion of the province, have been declining during this period likely due to high prevalence rates of chronic wasting disease.
+Chronic wasting disease continues to increase in prevalence and distribution across the province in an eastern bearing.
+In 2021, voluntary hunter surveillance sampling resulted in a province-wide prevalence rate of 36% (i.e., 314 CWD positive / 1254 testable samples) in mule deer (both sexes).
+A chronic wasting disease strategy remains in development, though has proved challenging given the establishment of the disease throughout most of the province.
+Saskatchewan is in the process of updating mule deer population estimates, monitoring initiatives and management objectives as part of the development of the ten-year mule deer management plan.

-A total of 16,685 limited entry either-sex, limited entry antlerless, and over the counter archery-only mule deer licenses were sold in 2020, resulting in an estimated 11,015 mule deer harvested throughout the province in 2020 (Figure 1).
-Bucks made up 46% of the total harvest, with a total of 5,090 buck mule deer harvested in 2020.
-Saskatchewan had the highest proportion of antlerless (females and young of year) mule deer reported in harvest of all western jurisdictions in 2019 and this is expected to be the same for 2020.
-Despite high rates of antlerless harvest, mule deer populations remain stable or growing in most parts of the province, with the exception of some regions of Saskatchewan where CWD prevalence is extremely high (e.g., > 30%).
-Hunters holding draw (i.e., limited entry), either-sex licenses harvested 4,504 mule deer (4,170 bucks), with an average success rate of 66%, which was below the previous five-year (2015 - 2019)average of 79%.
-Draw antlerless mule deer hunters harvested 5,072 doe or fawn mule deer, with an average harvest success rate of 97%.
-Hunters holding over-the-counter (OTC) archery mule deer licenses harvested an estimated 1,098 mule deer (920 bucks), with an average harvest success rate of 22%, which was above the previous 5-year average (2015-2019) of 15%.
-In 2020, Saskatchewan began to phase in mandatory hunter harvest reporting for all licensed hunters, which increased the harvest reporting response rate to an average of 60% for all mule deer licenses, which was a 41% increase in reporting compared to 2019 (i.e., 29% response rate).
-Improved reporting is believed to have largely contributed to the lower limited entry hunter harvest success rates observed in 2020 compared to previous years, likely due to previous bias with successful harvest reporting associated with voluntary harvest reporting.
+Mule deer hunting license sales and harvest has increased in Saskatchewan over the past 5 years.
+A total of 20,286 mule deer hunting licences (16,300 active hunters) were sold in 2021, consisting of 7,518 limited entry either-sex, 7,502 limited entry antlerless, 318 quota-limited overthe-counter antlerless licences and 3986 over-the -counter archery-only mule deer licenses.
+An estimated 11,519 mule deer were harvested in the province in 2021 (Figure 1).
+Bucks made up 46% of the total estimated harvest, with a total of 5,372 buck mule deer harvested in 2021.
+Saskatchewan continued to have the highest proportion of antlerless (females and young of year) mule deer reported in harvest of all western jurisdictions in 2021.
+Despite a high proportion of antlerless harvest, overall harvest rates (i.e., the proportion of the population harvested each year) is relatively low (e.g., < 10%) as the province primarily manages mule deer through limited entry (i.e., draw) hunting.
+Hunters holding limited entry either-sex licenses harvested 5,063 mule deer (4,702 bucks), with an average success rate of 70%, which was below the previous five-year (2016 - 2020) average of 81%.
+Limited entry antlerless mule deer hunters harvested 5,482 doe or fawn mule deer, with an average harvest success rate of 93%.
+Hunters holding over the counter (OTC) archery mule deer licenses harvested an estimated 796 mule deer (670 bucks), with an average harvest success rate of 16%, which was the same as the previous 5-year average (2016-2020).
+Starting in 2020, Saskatchewan began to phase in mandatory hunter harvest reporting for all licensed hunters, which has increased the harvest reporting response rate over 40% from previous years.
+Improved reporting is believed to have led to differences in hunter harvest success estimates, likely due to a reduction in sampling bias previously associated with voluntary harvest reporting.

 Figure 1.
-Estimated mule deer abundance and estimated mule deer harvest in Saskatchewan, Canada, 2013-2020.
+Estimated number of mule deer hunters and harvest in Saskatchewan, 2017-2021.